Wholesome Humpday, October 14, 2020

 - Divide rice and brocolli onto dinner plates alongside the pinch buns.

 Notes from Sara:

-This is our third iteration of a bao pinch bun meal.
-It has been very popular and I can solidly say, my personal favorite.
+This is my personal favorite mealkit.
 What really make this meal shine is the super fresh bao made by Chef Katie, each one is made by hand and freshly steamed with love.
-I can't get enough of the flavor combination of sweet, sour and umami all crammed into a fluffy cloud.
+If you've never had them fresh it could be a life changing experience.
+I can't get enough of the flavor combination of sweet, sour and umami all crammed into a little fluffy cloud.
 Enjoy!